ADR-0029: Caretaker Background Loop Pattern¶

 Pattern: Extend BaseBackgroundLoop with DedupStore¶

-All 4 loops follow the same pattern:
+All active loops follow the same pattern:

 - Extend